papachan/rn-rf-shadow/README.md

        WebSocket connected!
        REPL init successful
+   It will open automatically http://localhost:19006/ in the browser
 1. Once you see that the REPL is initalized, you can return to Emacs and confirm the REPL is connected and functional:
    ``` clojure